matesh/mqttk/README.md

 unusual there.

 ## Planned features
-- import MQTT.fx configuration file with all the subscription and publish histories, connections and whatnot
+### V1.1
+- Export and import MQTTk configuration
+- Export and import subscribe topic history, publish topic history and templates
+- Message dump
+-
+### V1.2
-- tree-style topic inspector where all incoming messages are organised in a tree and the latest content of each will be shown
+- tree-style topic inspector where all incoming messages are organised in a tree and the latest payload is shown

-- import and export of subscribe, publish templates/history, etc.
-- message dump
+### V1.3
+- Broker stats tab

 # Building the app from source
 ## pypi package